-Recently, a friend shared his failed attempt asking for a raise.
+Recently, a friend shared his failed attempt asking for a pay raise.
 He learned of a new coworker’s salary and went straight to his manager’s office to demand a raise.

 What do you think happened?

 Asking for a raise requires some finesse and preparation.

 I’ve been on both sides of the management table.
 I’ve been the employee asking for a raise and the manager receiving the request.
 Having these dual roles, I’ve learned the best way to ask for a raise.
 It includes research, preparation, and timing.
 These three things make a difference.

-Fix your mindset to get a more favorable response
+Fix your mindset to get a pay raise

 Take the emotion out of the request.
 Your boss needs to make a business decision.
-Sure, your boss may show favoritism towards you or another employee but in the end, he needs to make the numbers work.
+Sure, your boss may show favoritism towards you or another employee, but in the end, he needs to make the numbers work.
 Additionally, working for a larger employer requires more corporate layers to approve a pay raise.
-Your boss will need to know all the facts and details to approve a raise that may need upper management or human resource approval.
+Your boss will need to know all the facts and details to approve a raise that may need upper management or human resource approval too.

 Sometimes we assume a raise is due by virtue of the time we’ve been at the job or how well we think we’ve done in our position.
 That may be true.
-However, to successfully ask for a raise, I suggest the following 8 tactics to increase the likelihood of a positive outcome.
+However, to successfully ask for a pay raise, I suggest the following 8 tactics to increase the likelihood of a positive outcome.

-1. Ask yourself, “Do I really deserve a raise?”
+1. Ask yourself, “Do I really deserve a pay raise?”

 Asking yourself this very question leads to another important question, “Why do you deserve a raise?”
 If you can answer the question with facts, examples, and details, you’re improving your chances.
 Your goal is to prove to your manager that you’ve been due a pay raise.
 This can also help your manager defend your pay raise with upper management.